rrimps/HA_AI/doc/en/INSTALLATION.md

               data:
                 value: none
               target:
                 entity_id: input_text.assistant_input
-          alias: prompt on Alexa device
+          alias: Prompt on Alexa device
           description: ""
           fields:
             prompt:
               selector:
                 text: null
               name: prompt
-              description: >-
-                The prompt to pass to the skill, used as the first message to start a conversation.
+              description: The prompt to pass to the skill, used as the first message to start a conversation.
               required: true
+            alexa_device:
+              selector:
+                text: null
+              name: alexa_device
+              description: The Alexa device you need to start the skill to prompt.
+              required: true
          ```

       7. Click **Save**.

   4. Call the Script from an Automation

-      Now that the script is set up, you can trigger it from an automation.
-This will:
+    Now that the script is configured, you can trigger it from an automation or test it using Developer Tools > Actions:
-        - Pass a prompt to your Alexa skill;
+      - Send a prompt to your Alexa skill;
-        - Begin a spoken conversation using the assistant's response.
+      - Start a voice conversation with the assistant's response.
       ### Example Automation Action

       ```
-        action: script.prompt_alexa_device
+      action: script.prompt_on_alexa_device
-        metadata: {}
       data:
-          prompt: >-
-            Suggest that I remember to lock all doors and windows in the house before leaving
+        prompt: Suggest that I remember to lock all doors and windows before leaving
+        alexa_device: media_player.echoshow_office
       ```

-        Other sample prompts:
+      Other prompt examples:

       ```
-        - What's the weather forecast?
+      - What is the weather forecast?
-        - Ask if I'd like to turn off the lights
+      - Ask if I would like to turn off the lights
       ```

-        > ⚠️ **Important:** Prompts must be **fewer than 255 characters**, or the call will fail.
+      > ⚠️ **Important:** Prompts must be **less than 255 characters**, otherwise the call will not

-### Good luck!
+## Good luck!
 Now you can use your Alexa skill to integrate and interact with Home Assistant via voice using Assist or open your favorite dashboard on the Echo Show.
 If you enjoyed it, remember to send a **Thank You** to the developers.